squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 == Manual Browser Configuration ==

+This involves manually specifying the proxy server and port name in each browser.

 == Firefox and Thunderbird manual configuration ==

 Both Firefox and Thunderbird are configured in the same way.
 Look in the Tools menu, Options, General and then Connection Settings.
 The options in there are fairly self explanatory.
 Firefox and Thunderbird support manually specifying the proxy server, automatically downloading a wpad.dat file from a specified source, and additionally wpad auto-detection.